DeVuDeveloper/react-native-app/README.md

 ## Description 🏗️

 Find Your Dream Job is a mobile application that can help you find a job, made with React Native.
-This this application can help you find a dream job.
-You can search for desired jobs, view job types and even apply for a job.
+This application can help you find a dream job.
+You can search for desired jobs, view job types, and even apply for a job.
 Application is created with the latest version of expo and router.
 Best practices for React Native were used, making clean, organized, and maintainable code with proper architecture.
-Fetching data from an external API and integrate it.
+Fetching data from an external API and integrating it.

 <br />
 The main idea is to show you how to make a boilerplate for a mobile application.
 You can use any backend, in this case I'm using the job search api from rapid.
 You can find it [here](https://rapidapi.com/letscrape-6bRBa3QguO5/api/jsearch).